pagkly/Zed/Investopedia3/Neoliberalism.md

 ## Understanding Neoliberalism

-Neoliberalism is related to [laissez-faire economics](https://www.investopedia.com/terms/l/laissezfaire.asp), a school of thought that prescribes a minimal amount of government interference into the economic issues of individuals and society.
+Neoliberalism is related to [[laissez-faire economics]](https://www.investopedia.com/terms/l/laissezfaire.asp), a school of thought that prescribes a minimal amount of government interference into the economic issues of individuals and society.
 Laissez-faire economics proposes that continued economic growth will lead to technological innovation, expansion of the free market, and limited state interference.

 Neoliberalism is sometimes confused with libertarianism.
 However, neoliberals typically advocate for more government intervention into the economy and society than libertarianism.
 For example, while neoliberals usually favor progressive taxation, libertarians often eschew this stance in favor of schemes like a flat tax rate for all taxpayers.